 To indicate your preferred first name, login to E-Campus, navigate to self service, click on campus information, and click on names.
 For some applications, the preferred name will immediately display.
 For others, there is a 24-48 hour waiting period before changes will appear in the system.
 Ultimately, all changes should take effect within 5 business days.

 Staff with an administrative need (e.g., police, health, and financial services; deans’ office staff) will see both legal and preferred names.
 Similar to GPAs and other sensitive information, these staff members are trained on the implications of this access.
-Report any problems with this process to Carnell Jones in Enrollment Services at 874-7280; Jack Humphrey in Enrollment Services at 874-4479; or Annie Russell in the LGBTQ Center at 874-2203.
+Report any problems with this process to Carnell Jones in Enrollment Services at 874-7280; Jack Humphrey in Enrollment Services at 874-4479; or Annie Russell in the Gender and Sexuality Center at 874-2203.

 Can I Set My Preferred Name to Whatever I Want?

 Yes, but the university reserves the right to remove a preferred name if it is used inappropriately (such as for misrepresentation).

 Changing Your Campus ID